the-dissidents/emmm/libemmm/README.md

 [.foo] ... and this is another block of foo.

 [.foo]
-[.foo] However, this is foo inside foo, since the outer foo hasn't encountered any block before the parser met the inner foo, which became the content of the outer one.
+[.foo] However, this is foo inside foo, since the outer foo hadn't encountered any block before the parser met the inner foo, which became the content of the outer one.

 [.foo]
 :--